 When you work with a reputable in-home care agency, you will still be in charge of the care your loved one receives.
 You just will not be responsible for the time-consuming, day-to-day caregiving responsibilities.

-If you have been avoiding it, now is the time to determine the financial impact that home care makes on your life.
+If you have been avoiding it, now is the time to determine the financial impact that elder care planning makes on your life.
 You may find that allowing others to do the job is a smart financial decision.